mui/material-ui/packages/pigment-css-react/README.md

 #### Styling based on color scheme

 The `extendTheme` utility attaches a function called `applyStyles` to the theme object.
-It receives a color scheme as the first argument followed by a style object.
-It returns a proper CSS selector based on the theme configuration.
+This function receives a color scheme as the first argument followed by a style object, and returns a proper CSS selector based on the theme configuration.

+Here's an example implementation:

 ```jsx
 const Heading = styled('h1')(({ theme }) => ({